Long-term care

 - Full-time activity director

-Our location in northwest Oklahoma City grants access to health services, special guests and seasonal activities.
-We offer spiritual and recreational programs that provide new connections, experiences and spiritual growth.
+Our northwest Oklahoma City location offers access to health services, special guests and seasonal activities.
+We also provide spiritual and recreational programs throughout the year that create meaningful connections and familiar moments of comfort.

 - Monthly entertainment and seasonal activities